-PARIS (AP) -- In London, the paparazzi hunt in packs, as David Beckham and other celebrities know well.
+PARIS (AP) — In London, the paparazzi hunt in packs, as David Beckham and other celebrities know well.
 When Beckham moved to Los Angeles, high-speed road chases by photographers were the norm until a Hollywood star became governor and set a few ground rules.
-The Parisians — soon to have the star in their midst, playing for football club Paris-Saint Germain — catch their prey from a distance, equipped with long lenses all the better to see you with.
+The Parisians — soon to have the star in their midst, playing for soccer club Paris-Saint Germain — catch their prey from a distance, equipped with long lenses all the better to see you with.

 Three different cities, all feeding a public hungry for celebrities in their own ways.